-Garlic cloves can be rubbed on acne, warts, and corns to help speed healing.
+Garlic cloves can be rubbed on skin eruptions like acne, warts, and corns to help speed healing.
 Treatments must be repeated three times a day for up to six weeks in stubborn cases.
 To treat worms, eating 3 to 6 cloves a day is recommended.

 Many studies are being done on the benefits of garlic.
 The cloves, eaten daily, may help prevent stomach and colon cancer.
 Garlic has been used as a therapeutic food for many centuries especially for disease prevention.
 It has been used internally against infection and externally for problems with the eyes, ears, and throat.
 It has been used to promote sweating which helps rid the body of toxic poisons.

 Gilroy, California hosts a yearly garlic festival that celebrates everything garlic.
 Most commercial garlic is produced in China, but California is the top garlic producing state in the USA.

 Garlic is a perennial bulb that sends out slender, round stems (like an onion).
 There are two types -- hard neck and soft neck.
 Garlic grows one to three feet high depending on variety.
 Garlic blooms are white or lavender and are a welcome addition to any flower border.
 The bulbs multiply during the season forming clusters of bulblets or cloves.
 Propagate by dividing the bulbs in late summer.
 Garlic needs full sun and loose, well-drained soil with lots of organic matter.
 Soil should be kept on the dry side since garlic does not like wet feet.